 There are other methods to secure your staging site, but we have presented the most common ones, and especially the most effective: HTTP authentication.
 If possible, this is the one you should use.

-Don’t forget: freelance developers can help you secure your production and staging sites.
+Don’t forget: freelance developers can help you secure your staging sites.